AzureMarker/pihole-api/README.md

   production the Pi-hole only needs the compiled output of the project, not its source code
     - Checkout the `development` branch for the latest changes.
 - Run `cargo check`.
-This will download the Rust nightly toolchain and project dependencies, and it will check the program for errors.
+This will download project dependencies and check the program for errors.
 If everything was set up correctly, the final output should look like this:
   ```
-      Finished dev [unoptimized + debuginfo] target(s) in 1m 11s
+      Finished dev [unoptimized + debuginfo] target(s) in 29.05s
   ```
 - Run `cargo test`.
 This will compile and run the tests.
 They should all pass
   :wink: